Industry Classification Systems Overview

 FAQ

-- Why does one organization ask for SIC while another asks for NAICS?
+• Why does one organization ask for SIC while another asks for NAICS?
 Different workflows and data stacks rely on different standards.
-NAICS is the modern North American system for reporting and analytics; SIC often persists in older systems and longitudinal datasets.
+NAICS is the modern North American system for reporting and analytics, while SIC often persists in older systems and longitudinal datasets.

-- Can a business have more than one industry code?
-A business can be referenced under multiple systems (for example, SIC and NAICS).
+• Can a business have more than one industry code?
+A business can be referenced under multiple systems, such as NAICS and SIC.
 Diversified organizations may also require careful scoping to classify the primary activity or specific locations.

-- Is NAICS used internationally?
+• Is NAICS used internationally?
 NAICS is primarily North American.
-For international comparisons, ISIC is commonly used as an anchor, with regional systems (like NACE) supporting local reporting requirements.
+For international comparisons, ISIC is commonly used as an anchor, while regional systems such as NACE support local reporting requirements.

-- What’s the most common classification mistake?
-Mixing code families (industry vs product vs occupational) or classifying from a company name/branding instead of the primary economic activity.
+• What is the most common classification mistake?
+Mixing code families such as industry, product, and occupational systems, or classifying from a company name instead of the primary economic activity.
 Clear scope and consistent rules prevent most errors.

 Next steps